Heavy lift drones.

 *Here’s your vocabulary lesson for the day, and a way to look like you know what you’re talking about: DIHEDRAL ANGLE where it relates to multirotors: Arms angled slightly upward, angling the motors outward to allow the drone to slip downward thru it’s own column of wind, with less resistance or interference.

 Then there’s the Freefly Alta 6 & 8.
 Freefly was a pioneer in the heavy lift arena with the Cinestar (that’s our Cinestar from 2013 as the featured image), and everyone is probably familiar with the Movi electronic stabilizers.
 Freefly has a soft spot in my heart because they’re the only real American company that makes drones anyone cares about.
+We also own a MoVI XL and have a close relationship with Brian Byrne, who’s the director of West Coast sales and he treats us right.

 The Alta 6 is good for DSLR’s, up to a stripped down RED.
 But putting anything large on that drone is a bad decision.
 Last year I on a shoot with a certain “Octocopter-company” that took a “I think it’ll work?” approach and flew an Alta 6 over the pacific ocean.
 You’re supposed to weigh the entire craft ready for flight and if it exceeds that weight you’re in dangerous territory.
 We ended up flying the Inspire because of the Alta’s short flight times and the amount of dust the Alta it kicked up.
 The wedding that was taking place nearby appreciated the choice the producer made.